cardano-scaling/hydra/docs/monthly/2023-08-monthly.md

-Work done as part of [#186](https://github.com/input-output-hk/hydra/issues/186) has demonstrated that the primary bottleneck to faster transaction processing inside the node was the state persistence logic. which simply overwrites the full state with whatever new state has been produced.
+Work done as part of [#186](https://github.com/input-output-hk/hydra/issues/186) has demonstrated that the primary bottleneck to faster transaction processing inside the node was the state persistence logic, which simply overwrites the full state with whatever new state has been produced.

 For that reason, we changed the persistent state to a sequence of events